chaitanyavb-502/ML-mini-project/Task 1/Part 1/Other Approaches/readme.txt

-This folder contains all the different models/encodings which we tried but didn't seem to good enough accuracy.
+This folder contains all the different models/encodings which we tried but didn't seem to give good enough accuracy.